 OSD’s that I have Tried

 MinimOSD is a powerful device and used to be my favorite before FC integrated Betaflight OSD came out.
 With the correct firmware installed, it can be used with many different FC including the Naze32, CC3D, Multiwii boards, APM and PixHawk.
-It’s very powerful as it can display literally any flight information as long as they are available.
+It’s very powerful as it can display literally any flight information as long as it is available.

 With the latest firmware, you can even tune your PID with the OSD menu.
 Here is a tutorial on how to setup MinimOSD with Naze32.

 Basically the same OSD as the MinimOSD but in a much smaller form factor.
 Be aware that it doesn’t have the 12V to 5V voltage regulator though.
-People tend to power the MinimOSDD with 5V anyway due to regulator overheat issues.
+People tend to power the MinimOSDD with 5V anyway due to regulator overheating issues.
 You can flash and program MinimOSD with Arduino.

-BrainFPV is a flight controller that has built-in OSD system, which can be configure through the FC software client. it’s perfect for those who doesn’t want to mess with wiring, and desire a clean, compact FPV system.
+BrainFPV is a flight controller that has built-in OSD system, which can be configured through the FC software client. it’s perfect for those who don’t want to mess with wiring, and desire a clean, compact FPV system.

 The Skylark OSD is a standalone GPS OSD system.
 It can display GPS (coordinates, home distance, altitude, speed), current, battery voltage, timer.

-It was one of my first OSD system and I was using KK2 FC at the time.
-It was a great option as I was looking for an OSD that doesn’t need to connect to the FC, yet capable of showing me GPS info.
+It was one of the first OSD systems and I used (with the KK2 FC a long time ago).
+It was a great option as I was looking for an OSD that didn’t need to connect to the FC, yet was capable of showing GPS info.
 Skylark OSD did the job well, and it usually found GPS satellites within seconds.
 The OSD system comes with a GPS module as well as a current sensor.

 Super Simple OSD

 Like the name suggests, it’s super simple to connect and setup, and does the job well.
-It’s one of the very few simple OSD’s that is rated up to 4S (2S-4S ), though the accuracy is not as good as the E-OSD (but only rated up to 3S). it can only do battery voltage and timer.
+It’s one of the very few simple OSD’s that is rated up to 4S (2S-4S ), though the accuracy is not as good as the E-OSD (which is only rated up to 3S).
+It can only display battery voltage and timer.